Background on Environmental Engineering for Air Emissions

-To engineer the air emissions controls, you have to know the process generating the emissions.
-The environmental engineer must review the raw materials, the industrial or manufacturing process, the resultant air emissions, and the control options.
+To engineer the air emissions controls, the engineer has to know the process generating the emissions.
+Firstly, the environmental engineer must review the raw materials, the industrial or manufacturing process, the resultant air emissions, and the control options.
 Following are a few pollutants which may be of concern:

 - Particulate Matter (physical particles or dust)